tylerbartlett24/tylerbartlett24/README.md

 - ⚡ Fun fact: ...
 -->

 I've recently completed the Boot.dev backend development course, and I also have a Google data analytics certificate.
+I was once an aspiring physicist, but I burned out on academia during the pandemic.
+I'm currently working my way through "Deep LEarning with Python by Francois Chollet.